MicrosoftDocs/mesh-docs/mesh/Create/getting-started/samples/dart-room.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 The [Samples Overview](samples-overview.md) page contains instructions on how to download the Mesh Toolkit.

+## License

+The Mesh sample in this project is governed by the MIT license as shown in the [LICENSE.MD](https://github.com/microsoft/Mesh-Toolkit-Unity/blob/main/LICENSE) file in the *Mesh-Toolkit-Unity* repository.
+However, the samples functionality is dependent on the Mesh Toolkit, which is governed by a separate license, and contains 3rd party software.